robcarver17/pysystemtrade/docs/backtesting.md

 If you want to store your data in Mongo DB databases instead you need to [use a different data object](#the-dbfuturessimdata-object).

-If you want to get your data from Quandl.com, then see the document [working with futures data](/docs/data.md)

 If you want to get data from a different place (eg a database, yahoo finance, broker, quandl...) you'll need to [create your own Data object](#creating-your-own-data-objects).

 If you want to use a different set of data values (eg equity EP ratios, interest rates...) you'll need to [create your own Data object](#creating-your-own-data-objects).